About the course

 - We are closely linked with the industry giving students valuable connections when they graduate with guest lectures from the NZ Writers Guild, the New Zealand Society of Writers and the New Zealand Poetry Society.

-You can enrol full-time or part-time in the Bachelor of Creativity (Writing) beginning in year one.
+- You can enrol full-time or part-time at the beginning in year one.
 In some cases, you can enrol directly into year two or three if you are eligible for Recognition of Prior Learning (RPL).

 Discover where your strengths and interests lie by working in short fiction, script-writing, poetry, and non-fiction.

-Focus on your selected genre and create a first draft manuscript, working in a workshop environment and with a reader.
+Focus on your selected genre and create a first draft manuscript, working in a workshop environment and with a mentor.
 Classes during year two are held either one weekend a month, or weekly.
 You will receive regular ongoing support but will need to be self-motivated.

-Research and create a major body of work suitable for submission to a publisher or equivalent, working in a workshop environment and with a reader.
+Research and create a major body of work suitable for submission to a publisher or equivalent, working in a workshop environment and with a mentor.
 Classes during year three are held either one weekend a month or weekly.
 You will receive regular ongoing support but will need to be self-motivated.